History of the Child Support Scheme

 These amendments will result in simpler processes and more equitable treatment for around 200,000 child support parents.
 More information can be found in the Child Support Guide.

-To discuss the particulars of their case, parents can contact DHS by phoning 131 272 for the cost of a local call or by visiting the DHS website.
+To discuss the particulars of their case, parents can contact Services Australia by phoning 131 272 for the cost of a local call or by visiting the Services Australia website.